 Abandonment.
 A small wind energy system that is out of service for a continuous twelve (12) month period will be deemed abandoned.
 The Board of Trustees may issue a Notice of Abandonment to the owner of the small wind energy system that it is deemed abandoned.
 The owner shall have the right to respond to the Notice of Abandonment within thirty (30) days from the Notice of Abandonment receipt date.
 The Board of Trustees shall withdraw the Notice of Abandonment and notify the owner that the Notice has been withdrawn if the owner provides information that demonstrates the small wind energy system has not been abandoned.
 If the small wind energy system is determined to be abandoned, the owner of the system shall remove the wind generator from the tower at the owner’s sole expense within three (3) months of the receipt of the Notice of Abandonment.
 If the owner fails to remove the wind generator from the tower, the Board of Trustees may pursue legal action to have the wind generator removed at the owner’s expense.

-Utility Substations.
-The purpose of the utility substation regulations is to protect neighboring properties from potential adverse impacts of the facilities.
+Major Utility Facility.
+The purpose of the Major Utility Facility regulations is to protect neighboring properties from potential adverse impacts of the facilities.

 Screening.